jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * The permit reference number is generated in the following format: {WRN} - {numerical suffix}
     * **WRN** - See the works reference number section for more details.
-    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first PAA or permit application created on the works record and counts up consecutively for each additional permit application (i.e. -01, -02, -03 etc).
+    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first PAA or PA created on the works record and counts up consecutively for each additional PA (i.e. -01, -02, -03 etc).
 * A permit reference number is automatically generated when a PAA or permit application has been submitted.
 * The permit reference number is the reference number that promoters needs to display on on-site permit boards.